Five Came Back (TV series): Production

 The film was based on the 2014 book of the same name by Mark Harris.
 The filmmakers studied more than 100 hours of newsreel and archival footage, and more than 40 documentaries and training films created by the five directors during the war.
 They also reviewed 50 studio films by the directors and more than 30 hours of raw footage from their war films.
 Director Laurent Bouzereau, who has extensive experience documenting films and directors, introduced the idea of interviewing five current directors for the project.

-Meryl Streep recorded the narration for the documentary on January 17, 2017, the same day she received her 20th Oscar nomination (for Florence Foster Jenkins).
+Meryl Streep recorded the narration for the documentary on January 17, 2017, the same day she received her 20th Oscar nomination (Best Actress for Florence Foster Jenkins).

 Episodes

 Critical reaction

 Five Came Back has largely received critical acclaim.
-It has a 97% approval rating based on 37 reviews on review aggregator Rotten Tomatoes.
+It has a 98% approval rating based on 40 reviews on review aggregator Rotten Tomatoes.
 Peter Travers of Rolling Stone gave the series 3.5 stars out of 4, writing, "Arguably the best documentary ever made about Hollywood and wartime, Five Came Back is nirvana for movie lovers and a real eye-opener for anyone new to the subject."
 David Sims of The Atlantic praised the series' relevance today, and stated that it should have been longer: "Harris's book recognized that Hollywood often shapes our perception of reality more than we know, and that the recruitment of these directors by the U.S. military intertwined the film industry with sometimes-dangerous assumptions of truth and realism.
 Five Came Back is, in the end, a compelling examination of propaganda—its purpose, its effectiveness, and its drawbacks.
 These are all things that are worth keeping in mind in 2017, just as they were many decades ago."

 Allison Shoemaker, who reviewed each episode separately for The A.V.
 Club, gave "The Mission Begins" a B+ and graded both "Combat Zones" and "The Price of Victory" an A. Reviewing the final episode, she writes, "It comes as no surprise that the conclusion to this remarkable series packs a wallop—the previous episode ends with D-Day on the horizon, after all—but what is surprising is how gracefully Laurent Bouzereau and Mark Harris link these monstrous and stunning events and truths to the art which followed them.
 Does tying Frank Capra's It's a Wonderful Life to George Stevens' experiences at Dachau seem like a bit of a stretch?
 Sure, but somehow, it isn't.
 George Bailey's story is also Capra's, and Ford's, and Wyler's.
 There's much that this hour makes clear, but chief among that crowded group is this: the experiences of and footage captured by these men changed the United States, the world, and the directors themselves in irrevocable ways."